sakith71/StudentManagementSystem/README.md

 ### Use Cases
 - **Educational Institutions**: Schools, colleges, and universities can use this system to manage their student databases and course offerings.
-- **Tutoring Centers**: Small to medium-sized tutoring centers can keep track of their students and the subjects they are enrolled in.
+- **Tutoring Centers**: Small to medium-sized tutoring centres can keep track of their students and the subjects they are enrolled in.
 - **Online Learning Platforms**: The system can be adapted to manage students and courses for e-learning platforms.

 ## Features